Ui componentsJs snippet

 • Deflect questions in your help center site

-• Provide an AI chat experience if your documentation site doesn't allow third party components, like for GitBook and Readme.
+• Provide an AI chat experience if your documentation site doesn't allow third party components, like for GitBook and ReadMe.

 • Create a place for sharable chat sessions